Superfishintights/nexus/IDIOTS_GUIDE.md

 ## 9. Safety / Tradeoffs Without Containers

-At work you said containers are hard.
+In some environments, containers / OS sandboxes are hard to use.
 So:

 - **This is not a security boundary.**
   - `exec` + `__import__` means code can import `os`, touch files, etc.